GeminiLight/virne/docs/source/intro/framework.rst

 Experiment Flow
 ---------------

-When ``python main.py`` is executed, Virne follows this sequence:
+When ``virne`` is executed, Virne follows this sequence:

-1. Hydra composes ``settings/main.yaml`` and applies command-line overrides.
+1. Hydra composes ``virne/configs/main.yaml`` and applies command-line overrides.
 2. ``BaseSystem.from_config`` creates the network data, environment, solver, controller, recorder, counter, and logger.
 3. The selected system emits VN arrival and departure events.